 A Simple Way To Read A Light Bulb’s Label

-- Lumens is a measurement of brightness, or how much light a bulb gives off (both L words!).
+- Lumens are about brightness, or how much light a bulb gives off (both L words!).
 Alternately, you can think of it as how much it will illuminate a space.
 More lumens = more light.

-- Kelvins is a measurement of color temperature, or how warm (yellow) or cool (blue) the light is.
+- Kelvins is about color temperature, or how warm (yellow) or cool (blue) the light is.
 The more Ks a bulb has, the kolder the temperature will be (both K words…sorta).
 So a 4000K bulb is cooler (bluer) looking than a 3000K bulb.

 But the good news is that most light bulb packaging still includes familiar shorthand.
-“Lumens” often correlates to a “wattage equivalent,” so if you’re currently using a 60 watt bulb in a fixture, you should be fine putting a 60-watt-equivalent LED in its place (typically around 800 Lumens).
-There are exceptions (like specialty Edison-style LEDs that have much lower light output) so it’s helpful to double-check the lumens on a label, but if that’s too much for your noggin to process – like it is for me sometimes – don’t fret.
+“Lumens” often correlates to a “wattage equivalent.”
+So if you’re currently using a 60 watt bulb in a fixture, you should be fine putting a 60-watt-equivalent LED in its place (typically around 800 Lumens).
+There are exceptions (like specialty LED Edison bulbs that have much lower light output) so it’s helpful to double-check the lumens on a label.
+But if that’s too much for your noggin to process – like it is for me sometimes – don’t fret.

 Kelvins also has a plain English correlation, and that’s to terms like “warm white,” “soft white,” or “daylight.”
 Although these descriptors seem to be applied somewhat standardly, I’m a true maniac about color temperature so I always verify the Kelvin rating.
-Our go-to throughout our whole house (and the beach house) is a 2700K bulb, which is usually called a “soft white” bulb.
-I hate lights that are too cool or blue looking because I feel they make a home look cold or sterile – like a hospital or a Walmart.
-I know those “daylight” bulbs promise more accurate colors in your home, but they just don’t look right to me.
+Our go-to is a 2700K bulb, which is usually called a “soft white” bulb.

 Our Favorite General Use LED Light Bulbs

 This Philips 60W Equivalent Clear Glass bulb offers the same light as our go-to Cree bulb, but the clear glass cover and Edison-esque filaments made it a better choice for exposed fixtures where the bulb is visible.
-They are a smidge more expensive but they’re far less visually intrusive than the Cree bulb’s frosted cover and chunky white base.
-So if you’ve got any bulbs that aren’t hidden behind a shade or a diffuser, these are a great option.
 There’s also a candelabra version of this bulb for chandeliers and such.

 Our Favorite Speciality LED Light Bulbs

 This is one area where I make an exception to my soft white rule.
 In work spaces or storage spaces like closets, garages, attics, or sheds, we’re not after that cozy “warm glow” of a soft white bulb – we need a bright, crisp light to find what we’re looking for!
 Our garage used to have two bare, incandescent bulbs struggling to illuminate the space.
-We swapped in two of these LED Flushmount Replacement fixtures that screw into a plain ol’ light bulb socket, making it look a bit more finished AND giving off a brighter cast.
+We swapped in two of these LED Flushmount Replacement fixtures that screw into a plain ol’ light bulb socket, making it look a bit more finished AND giving off a brighter cast (here’s a similar version that Amazon Prime-able).
 Suddenly things that were barely seen before are a lot easier to clearly find/see/use (which is a good thing when it comes to saws).
 They also sell a version with a pull-chain, in case you need that option too.

-Lastly, for anyone else who’s incorporating smart home technology into our house, I’ve found these Philips Hue White bulbs to be an affordable way to go.
-They offer the same basic benefit of other smart bulbs: you can control them with your phone or your smart home speaker like an Amazon Echo or a Google Home.
+Lastly, for anyone else who’s incorporating smart home technology into our house, I’ve found these Philips Hue White bulbs to be an affordable way to go (I’ve also more recently tried these TP-Link Smart Bulbs, which don’t require an additional hub).
+They offer the same basic benefit of other smart bulbs: you can control them with your phone or your smart home speaker like an Amazon Alexa or a Google Assistant.
 We even set up special routines so when we say “Alexa, Goodnight” downstairs as we walk out of the living room, our living room lights turn off and our bedside table lamps turn on upstairs to light the way as we walk in.
 I know, I’ve gone full nerd (and I couldn’t be happier).
 But unlike the pricier Hue Color Ambiance ($50), which can change to any color in the color spectrum, or the Hue White Ambiance ($29), which can change to any color temperature, these basic Hue White bulbs only produce my favorite 2700K, soft white light… and are downright cheap by comparison ($15).

 So those are all of my time-tested, bought-them-with-my-own-money, favorite LEDs.
 And while they’re perfect for our house and our eyes (or at least my “special” eyes as Sherry likes to call them when I’m being particularly neurotic), I would recommend testing out a bulb or two in your home before committing to a houseload of new light bulbs.
 You may find that you have a different preference than us, and that’s fine… just as long as it’s not Daylight bulbs.